Klovach/Endless-Running-Game/README.md

 all while using JavaScript, HTML, and CSS.

 ## Project Objectives
+- Iteration 1
-Iteration 1 - Introduce a player sprite, an enemy sprite, a parallax background, and a basic menu.
+   - Introduce a player sprite, an enemy sprite, a parallax background, and a basic menu.
 Ensure the player can jump and that the player can start and end the game at will.
+- Iteration 2
-Iteration 2 - Improve upon the physics of the game by introducing and perfecting collision boxes.
+  - Improve upon the physics of the game by introducing and perfecting collision boxes.
 Additionally, alter the player sprite's jump animation and other characteristics.
+- Iteration 3
-Iteration 3 - Introduce items which can be collected by the player to improve their score.
+  - Introduce items which can be collected by the player to improve their score.

 ## Attributions

 The first iteration of this project includes graphics that are not my own, which I have resized and altered to suit this project's dimensions and characteristics, to serve as temporary reference models.
-These graphics will be replaced with my own, with graphics I  have purchased, or with royalty-free/public domain assets.
+These graphics will be swiftly replaced with my own, with graphics I  have purchased, or with royalty-free/public domain assets.
 These graphics are by the following artists.

 - Player Sprite by Melissa Lam
   - Artstation: [Melissa Lam - Player Sprite](https://melissalam.artstation.com/projects/e0JnxZ)